MetOffice/simulation-systems/source/Development/planning_your_change.rst

 improved.

 ..
     Comment: Are there any more that can be thought of?
-These tickets will mostly be done by experienced developers and usually inside the Met Office.
+These PRs will mostly be done by experienced developers and usually inside the Met Office.